-Important: Performing this procedure does not repair a problem that caused the current system condition.
+Important: You need root access to perform this procedure.
+Performing this procedure does not repair a problem that caused the current system condition.
 This procedure provides for system access and troubleshooting to restart the management services or to failover the management service from a failed file module to the passive management node on the other file module.
 Once you complete this procedure, follow the appropriate troubleshooting documentation to isolate and repair the core problem that caused this condition.

 - 1. Attempt to open an SSH connection to the service IP of the file module with the active management node role.
 Refer to .
-Was the connection successful?

-- Yes proceed to step 2 on page 177

-- No proceed to step 5 on page 177

-- 2. If the connection is successful, verify that the management service is not running by executing the CLI command 1snode and then reviewing the output. - If the system responds with output for the 1snode command, then the management services are already running.
+Was the connection successful? - Yes proceed to step 2 - No proceed to step 5 on page 183 - 2.
+If the connection is successful, verify that the management service is not running by executing the CLI command lsnode and then reviewing the output. - If the system responds with output for the lsnode command, then the management services are already running.
 If you still cannot access the GUI, refer to .
 If the GUI is accessible, then the management services are properly running on the active management node and no failover is needed.
-If you want to initiate a failover, refer to "Performing management node role failover on a "good" system" on page 175. - If the system responds that the management service is not running, proceed to the next step.
+If you want to initiate a failover, refer to "Performing management node role failover on a "good" system" on page 181.

+• If the system responds that the management service is not running, proceed to the next step.